MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-GraphicsPath-AddLine-Methods.md

 ---
-Description: 'This topic lists the AddLine methods of the GraphicsPath class.
-For a complete list of methods for the GraphicsPath class, see GraphicsPath.' ms.assetid: 'ff80b2a7-47a9-49dd-b2ea-9bd0453fac0b'
+Description: This topic lists the AddLine methods of the GraphicsPath class.
+For a complete list of methods for the GraphicsPath class, see GraphicsPath. ms.assetid: ff80b2a7-47a9-49dd-b2ea-9bd0453fac0b
-title: 'GraphicsPath.AddLine methods'
+title: GraphicsPath.AddLine methods
+ms.date: 07/02/2019
 ---

 # GraphicsPath.AddLine methods